mehtaharsh16/daniel.feldroy.com/posts/2009-01-django-uni-form-lives.md

 Some final notes and comparisons:

 1. Time to get a basic version running was about 45 minutes.
-- Time to get the styling working was about 1 hour (mostly a stupid mistake on my part).
+2. Time to get the styling working was about 1 hour (mostly a stupid mistake on my part).
-- I'm hoping the Pinax project will incorporate my efforts!  ;)
+3. I'm hoping the Pinax project will incorporate my efforts! ;)
-- The Django docs were very clear on everything I needed to do.
+4. The Django docs were very clear on everything I needed to do.
 I did not have to leave [https://docs.djangoproject.com](https://docs.djangoproject.com/) to accomplish my chosen task.
 I cannot stress enough that this is something I really enjoy about Django.

-- This was fun and easy.
+5. This was fun and easy.

-<b>Edit on 7/15/2010</b>: Changed the link to django-uni-form on github.
+**Edit on 7/15/2010**: Changed the link to django-uni-form on github.

 ---